utrumsit/liturginator/resource/kathisma.md

 The Lord’s enemies would cringe at their feet and their subjection would last for ever.
-But Israel I would feed with finest wheat and fill them with honey from the rock.”
+But Israel I would feed with finest wheat and fill them with honey from the rock."

+### Stasis 3

 ## Psalm 81